Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/aggregated-data-analytics.md

     /WorkItems?$apply=filter(State eq 'In Progress')/aggregate($count as Count)

-## Aggregate data using aggregation extensions
+## Aggregate data using aggregation extension

-Now that you've seen how to do basic aggregations with count, let's look at more complex examples.

-First, using OData, you trigger aggregations using the ```$apply``` token at the end of the URL.
-The basic format is:
+Now that you've seen how to do simple counts, let's review how to trigger aggregations using the ```$apply``` token where the basic format at the end of the URL is as follows:

     /{entityName}?$apply=aggregate({columnToAggregate} with {aggregationType} as {newColumnName})

 {entityName} is the entity that needs to be queried for. {columnToAggregate} is the aggregation column. {aggregationType} will specify the type of aggregation used and {newColumnName} specifies the name of the column having values after aggregation.

-### Additional examples
+### Aggregated data examples

-The following are some concrete examples of this functionality:
+Using the ```apply``` extension, you can obtain counts, sums, and additional information when you query your VSTS data.

 **Return the count of work items:**